IT-Skills-Exchange/jacademy-challenges/doc/fast_and_slow_pointers.md

 To estimate the count of numbers in a cycle, let’s consider the following two cases:

-1. **Numbers with three digits**: The largest three-digit number is 999.
+1. Numbers with three digits: The largest three-digit number is 999.
 The sum of the squares of its digits is 243.
    Therefore, the time complexity in this case is given as O(243 * 3), where 243 is the maximum count of numbers in a cycle and 3 is the number of digits in a three-digit number.
 This is why the time complexity in the case of numbers with three digits comes out to be O(1).
-2. **Numbers with more than three digits:** Any number with more than three digits will lose at least one digit at every step until it becomes a three-digit number.
+2. Numbers with more than three digits: Any number with more than three digits will lose at least one digit at every step until it becomes a three-digit number.
 For example, the first four-digit number that we can get in the cycle is 1053, which is the sum of the square of the digits in 9999999999999.
 Therefore, the time complexity of any number with more than three digits can be expressed as O(log n + log log n + log log log n + ...).
 Since O(log n) is the